Rococo style

 Rococo style in interior design and decorative arts originated in Paris in the early 18th century.
 Therefore it was soon adopted throughout France and later in European countries.

-It is characterized by lightness, elegance, and an exuberant use of curving, natural forms in ornamentation.
-The word Rococo is derived from the French word rocaille, which denoted the shell-covered rock work that was used to decorate artificial grottoes.
+The word Rococo is derived from the French word rocaille, which initially denoted the shell-covered rock work that was used to decorate artificial grottoes.
 In Italy the Rococo style was concentrated primarily in Venice, where it was epitomized by the large-scale decorative paintings of Giovanni Battista Tiepolo.
-The urban vistas of Francesco Guardi and Canaletto were also influenced by the Rococo.
+The Rococo also influenced the urban vistas of Francesco Guardi and Canaletto.

 Image Wikipedia.